utelecon/utelecon.github.io/en/zoom/create_room/index.md

   * **Mute all participants when they join a meeting**: It is recommended to activate this option unless you have certain reasons to do otherwise.

 ## How to set additional functions and recommended settings
-By setting configurations individually, you can use additional functions such as "voting" for asking questions to participants and "breakout" for discussing in groups.
+Here we will introduce how to set additional functions (such as "voting" for asking questions to participants and "breakout" for discussing in groups) and recommended settings.
-Therefore, here we will introduce how to set additional functions and recommended settings.

 1. Go to Zoom account <a href="https://zoom.us/profile/setting" target="_blank">settings page</a> (Personal “Settings” → “Meeting”).
   * Please log in with the account you obtained from school